Practical phpdocx

 Replacing more than an image in a template

-Due to Word internal functioning, to replace two or more images in a template with the method replacePlaceholderImage, it's necessary to insert a different image for each one you want to replace.
-Otherwise just the last image will be replaced.
+Due to Word internal functioning, to replace two or more images in a template with the method replacePlaceholderImage, it's recommended to insert a different image for each one you want to replace.